damaclab/Rule-Filtering/README.md

 4. The script will generate taxonomic distinctness between two individuals using R function _taxa2dist() from R package (vegan: Community Ecology Package)_ and stored in  **taxdis.csv**.
 6. Finally, the **total_taxonomic_distinctness.py** file generates the total taxonomic distinctness for each rule, provided that we have taxdis.csv (taxdis.csv is generated from subjective_measure.R) and Heritiera_fomes_filtered.csv (Heritiera_fomes_filtered.csv is generated from objective_measure.R).

-Output: **taxdis.csv**

-Sample output for the generated taxonomic distinctness between any two species:
+**Output file: taxdis.csv** [Sample output for the generated taxonomic distinctness between any two species]

  |Species|_Acanthus ilicifolius_|_Avicennia alba_|_Avicennia marina_|_Avicennia officinalis_|_Nypa fruticans_|
 |------------|-----------------|--------------|--------------------|-----------------------|------------------|